-Pratt Institute recognizes The Scholastic Art Awards program of the alliance for Young Artists and Writers as an appropriate and effective way for students interested in art and design to develop successful portfolios for college admission.
+Pratt Institute recognizes The Scholastic Art Awards program of the Alliance for Young Artists & Writers as an appropriate and effective way for students interested in art and design to develop successful portfolios for college admission.
 Pratt reserves scholarships for qualified national awards recipients who independently and successfully apply to Pratt.
-These awards are in addition to any other merit scholarships the student has received from Pratt.
+These awards are in addition to any other merit scholarships the student has received from Pratt and are awarded for Scholastic awards in the senior year only.
 Pratt will award the following:

-- Portfolio Gold Award Recipients in General Art or Photography: $1500/year for four years
+- Portfolio Gold Award Recipients in General Art or Photography: $3,000/year for four years

-- Portfolio silver Award Recipients in Geneal Art or Photography: $1000 a year for four years
+- Portfolio Silver Award Recipients in General Art or Photography: $2,000 a year for four years

-- Gold Award Recipients who are seniors in high school: $250 a year for four years.
+- Gold Award Recipients Individual works: $1,000 a year for four years

 Outside Scholarships for Domestic Students